Teksta versija

 7.1. a doctoral degree;

-7.2. international experience in evaluation of research and development systems or scientific institutions which has been obtained in different countries;
+7.2. international experience in the evaluation of research and development systems or scientific institutions which has been obtained in different countries;

-7.4. does not represent the scientific institution and there are no circumstances in his or her activity that would give rise to a conflict of interests, including that do not cause and will not cause personal or material interest.
+7.4. does not represent the scientific institution and there are no circumstances in his or her activities that would give rise to a conflict of interests, including that do not cause and will not cause personal or material interest.

 8. The requirements for the head of the group of experts shall be as follows: